pmaldona/pyRN/README.md

 ## Use

-An descriptive test file can be find in `test_CRNS.py` and the library it self `CRNS.py` also has a description for each function.
+An descriptive test file can be find in `test_pyRN.py`.
+A description of each functions can be found in the directory `pyRN` in each module (`.py` files).
+A complete documentation will be release in the future.
-Cancel changes